wsssoftware/cakephp-datatables/README.md

 - `*defaultContent` - The content for when a column element is empty. **default:** `null`;
 - `label` - Name to show on table head. **default:** `column_name`;
 - `*name` - Technical column name. **default:** `column_name`;
+- `order` - Must be passed `asc` or `desc`.
+If this is configured for more than one column, it will sort by the order in which the columns were registered in the Component.
+If you want to choose which column to order first use `'order' => ['index' => -1, 'dir' => 'asc']` by passing a numerical for index to say which one should be sorted first.;
 - `*orderable` - If `true`, the column can be sorted. **default:** `true`;
 - `*orderDataType` - Sort type that DataTables will do. **default:** `'dom-text'`;
 - `*searchable` - If `true`, the column will be included in the table search. **default:** `true`;